Full-time: Four years full-time, five years sandwich

 GW = Groupwork

-MEng (Hons) Motorsports Engineering course is a four-year full-time course or a five-year sandwich course with the industrial placement as the third year.
+The full MEng (Hons) Motorsports Engineering course is a four-year full-time course or a five-year sandwich course with the industrial placement as the third year.
 The UCLan MEng (Hons) Motorsports Engineering is for those applicants who are self-starting and seeking to develop a design-development approach to problem solving.
 The course aims to provide access to exciting and challenging careers in motor sports engineering and satisfy the academic requirements for progression to Chartered Engineer.

 Successful progression to the motor sports industry requires direct experiences of race teams, circuits and manufacturing.
-UCLan operates a ‘hands-on’ approach to manufacturing that includes a design-and-make exercise in Year 1, design-development projects in Year 2, and the design and manufacture of a race car in the third year.
+UCLan operates a ‘hands-on’ approach to manufacturing that includes a design-and-make exercise in Year 1, design-development projects in Year 2 (Year2 and 3 if you started in the Foundation Entry) , and the design and manufacture of a race car in the third year.
 We operate a motor sports club and a professional Formula Ford race team where students have attended nearly every race in the North West Championship since the 2001 season.
 The MEng (Hons) Motorsports Engineering includes all of these plus the development of analytical expertise and a professional approach to enable graduates to make very effective contributions during their first career post and progress to the highest level as Chartered Engineers.
 The personal and team projects develop excellent association with the processes within the design-development-manufacture cycle and the strategies associated with the development of vehicles and products for racing, the automotive sector and general engineering.
 The MEng extends the BEng (Hons) Motorsports Engineering with modules to fully develop the professional approach required by Chartered Engineers through extended analytical expertise and the MEng year.
 There is sometimes a 'fear' of engineering and physical systems.
 The health and safety depends on the manufacturing module which develops an awareness of machines and the associated risks.
 The racing is supervised by a full-time technician from the industry.

 The course extends the BEng (Hons) Motorsports Engineering to develop analytical design skills and a masters year to provide progression to Chartered Engineer after completing postgraduate experience and appropriate responsibility.
 The BEng and MEng courses have the same first and second years.

-During the second and third years we expect you to develop and increasingly integrate the subject matter around the processes required for successful innovative and sensible technical design and manufacture.
+In this course we expect you to develop and increasingly integrate the subject matter around the processes required for successful innovative and sensible technical design and manufacture.
 One-third of the third year involves the Formula Student team project as part of the course.
 The third year also has two modules in software modelling and analytical modelling in place of the personal project in the BEng.
 There are modules to develop awareness of the strengths and limitations of software with modules in advanced CAD and engineering simulation (finite element methods, motion analysis, CFD).
 Analytical expertise is developed using a module in solid mechanics and motor sports systems.

 The final year develops a master's level approach and places you in the position of the professional engineer faced with complex issues and is concerned with the analysis, decomposition and synthesis of solutions to a variety of engineering problems and situations.